sc15653/conflict-merge/README.md

-# Title written by Person A
+# Another new title from Person A without pulling
 # Title written by Person B
 #  Another title change by Person A